Integrate a pressure/vacuum source

 Easy to set up & use

-The MFCS™ can be controlled by Fluigent software to automate your protocols.
+The Microfluidic Flow Control System can be controlled by Fluigent software to automate your protocols.
 It can easily be connected to other microfluidic devices such as FLOW UNIT sensors to allow for flow-rate control.

 Each channel can be controlled independently and deliver a specific amount of pressure or vacuum to handle fluids.
-Range available from -800 mbar for vacuum aspiration and up to 7 bar for pressure.
+Available pressure ranges from -800 mbar for vacuum aspiration up to 7 bar for pressure.

 Reach your pressure targets rapidly and get your experiment started instantaneously.
-The field-proven technology ensures to obtain quickly reliable and superior results for your experiments.
+The field-proven technology lets you quickly obtain reliable and superior results for your experiments.

 Reliable & Reproducible results

-The FASTAB™ microfluidic patented technology used by MFCS™ series avoids cross contamination as there is no direct contact between the instrument and the reagents.
+The FASTAB™ microfluidic patented technology used by the MFCS™ Microfluidic Flow Control System series avoids cross-contamination as there is no direct contact between the instrument and the reagents.
 The pulseless and precise control enabled by our pressure-driven technology is critical for repeatable results in many applications.